Cross stitch, Needlework and Embroidery Glossary: Daisies to Dutch Stitch

 Oversew remainder of diagonal to upper left corner.
 Secure stitching thread at back of fabric by running needle through buttonhole stitches along top edge of open square.

 A counted thread stitch used in pulled thread embroidery.
-Drawn faggot stitch - click to enlarge
+Drawn faggot stitch

 Diagonal rows of stitches over three fabric intersections are worked from bottom left to top right On the return squares are worked over two fabric intersections as illustrated.
 Also known as net filling stitch.